TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

                 self.timer()
 ```

-After the check is done the timer has to be started and updated every second.
+After the button check is done, the timer has to be started and updated every second.
 Self.MainMidWindow.after(960,self.timer).
 This calls the same function after 960 miliseconds.
-Depending on how fast or slow your whole program runs you have to change this last statement.
+Depending on how fast or slow your whole program runs, you have to change the 960 part of this last statement to change the time after which it recalls the function.

 ```
         def timer(self):